 Re-Hang Your Curtains

 Are your curtains hung just below the ceiling and wide beyond the edge of your windows?
 If not, consider taking them down and re-hanging them.
 Placing your curtains as high and wide as possible will make your windows appear larger and allow more natural light to enter the room—making it look instantly more expensive.
+Or, consider styling them a different way.
+For example, if you typically push curtains aside during the day, consider tying them back or picking up a few curtain hooks to secure them.

 Add an Antique